gma/python-template/README.md

 [LICENSE]: ./LICENSE

-## Run the tests locally
+## Running the tests locally

-You need to get everything installed, and that first test running.
+You need to get everything installed, and then the tests should pass.
 Start by creating a virtual environment:

 ```sh
 python3 -m venv .venv